 - Get rid of anything around your house and yard that collects water.
 One cup of water can produce thousands of mosquitoes!

 - Clean your gutters so that they can drain properly.

-- Remove any water from unused swimming pools or boats and cover them.
+- Remove any water from unused swimming pools, boats, or water features and cover them.

 - Change the water in birdbaths at least two times a week.

 - Help your neighbors, friends and family do the same things.

 Test individuals for WNV, EEE, and Zika Virus